AutoDRIVE-Ecosystem/AutoDRIVE-MathWorks/autodrive_simulink_api/troubleshooting/README.md

-# Troubleshooting
+# Troubleshooting Guide

-This directory hosts some troubleshooting tips for the AutoDRIVE Simulink API, which can help debug any build/runtime errors, and assist in installing appropriate dependencies and setting up the right configuration.
+This directory contains troubleshooting tips for the AutoDRIVE Simulink API, which can help debug build/runtime errors, and assist in installing the necessary dependencies and setting up the correct configuration.

 ## Potential Errors: